Staying in Thailand’s vibrant capital

 Today, Bangkok’s budget offerings often rival midrange hotels in other big cities in terms of comfort and value.

-Even if you’re travelling on a shoestring, you can likely still afford a nice double room with a private bathroom and air conditioning (which is downright essential for many months of the year in this humid metropolis if you ask us).
+Even if you’re travelling on a shoestring, you can likely still afford a nice double room with a private bathroom and air conditioning (which is downright essential for many months of the year in this humid metropolis, if you ask us).

 Our favourite budget hotels in Bangkok: